 Many children also witness the Sacrament of Matrimony first-hand as our talented school choir are often asked to sing at the weddings of staff members and do so willingly (often in their school holidays).

 Although children’s experiences during their whole time at Christ the King form part of their journey of faith, preparation to receive these Sacraments for the Year 3 and Year 6 children formally begins in the Autumn term.

 We hold parent meetings, led by Fr.
-Eamonn, Mrs Breslin and Mrs Potter to explain the context of the Sacraments from the outset and make this information available for parents on the 'Year Group' pages of our website.
+The, Mrs Breslin and Mrs Potter to explain the context of the Sacraments from the outset.

-During the Season of Advent in the Autumn Term of Year 3, Catholic children receive the Sacrament of Reconciliation.
+During the Season of Lent in the Spring Term of Year 3, Catholic children receive the Sacrament of Reconciliation.

 In preparation for this Sacrament, the children spend time in their R.E. lessons, prayer services and at home reflecting on how their good and bad choices have consequences and as such impact on other people as well as themselves and their relationship with God.

 Through studying Bible stories such as Zacchaeus the tax collector and parables like the Prodigal Son, the children learn about Jesus’ teachings on repentance and forgiveness and strive to live these out in their daily lives.
 The children also learn the Act of Sorrow and pray this regularly throughout the year.